Dissipative structures in optomechanical cavities

-Here we address the modeling of pattern formation in an optomechanical oscillator.
-We will keep our study at the classical level by concentrating on the analysis of the general conditions under which nonlinear patterns can appear and how these patterns are, and leave the study of their quantum properties for a future publication.
-As we show below, periodic patterns and localized structures (cavity solitons) are predicted in both 1 and 2 transverse dimensions in a wide region of the parameter space.
+The interplay between the quantum and classical perspectives in multimode systems has received theoretical attention mainly in the context of optical parametric oscillators for which some exciting phenomena were predicted \cite {OPOs}.
+No such studies exist concerning optomechanical systems, and here we make a step towards this goal by proposing a multimode optomechanical cavity configuration in which dissipative structures are predicted to appear.
+We keep our study at the classical level by concentrating on the analysis of the general conditions under which such patterns can appear and how they are, leaving the study of their quantum properties for a future publication.
+As we show below, periodic patterns, localized structures (cavity solitons), and domain walls are predicted to occur in a wide region of the two models that naturally follow from the proposed configuration.